Aschonn/BowlingGame/readme.md

 If you leave the 10th frame open after two shots, the game is over and you do not get an additional shot.

 How to run:
-1) type `python bowling.py`
+1) Test class `python test_bowling`
+2) Try main file `python main.py`
-2) Enter in scores
+3) Enter in scores and it will guide you along the way
-3) If successful it should output all frames as inputed as well as score.
+4) If successful it should output all frames as inputed as well as score.

 Improvements:

-Instead of writing the code frame by frame it would have been easier to go roll by roll.
-The data checking process would have been easier.
-Sadly, in the middle of finals I wasn't able to implement that solution.
-Also adding more try-excepts would make this more efficient and would work better than using if-elif-else, but I went for readability.

-Side Note:

-I am sorry for being late.
-I honestly thought the due date was on the 4th and thought I could submit it today (5/4).
-Plus finals and group projects don't make things easier, but that is no excuse.
-I will communicate more effectively from now on.

-Bugs:

-if user enters in '3/' it will only provide the error "an error has occured in function "checkValidity"

-if user outputs a spare, strike, strike the spare will add the current value of strike than update value
+Refactor code and start testing before coding.

+File:
+main.py      -> main executable file for project test_bowling -> test class for bowling class Bowling.py   -> object class that calculates and keeps track of bowling scores and roll scores readme       -> Documentation